MMarco94/movie-clustering/README.md

 ### Data representation
 The same data can be viewed in two different ways:
  - A `user` * `movie` matrix that encodes how many time a user watch a movie
  - A `movie` * `movie` matrix that encodes the similarity between two movies.
-For this project, I choose to compute this by using the cosine similarity between rows on the previous matrix
+For this project, I choose to compute this by using the Gaussian kernel with cosine similarity between rows on the previous matrix

 ### Data summary
 ![User * movie matrix](out.resources/user_movie_200.png)